Kuanhao-Chao/LiftOn/docs/source/content/same_species_liftover/liftover_GRCh38_2_T2TCHM13.rst

     :align:   center
     :scale:   12 %

-    Frequency plots in logarithmic scale of protein sequence identity for Liftoff (left), LiftOn (middle), and miniprot (right) for the results of mouse to rat lift-over.
+    Frequency plots in logarithmic scale of protein sequence identity for Liftoff (left), LiftOn (middle), and miniprot (right) for the results of GRCh38 to T2TCHM13 lift-over.

 |